jcmayrina/TextScanOCR/README.md

 # TextScanOCR

-This is an android application which converts readable text from images to text to your screen, for you to be able to copy and share the text digitally.
+This is an Android application that converts readable text from images to text on your screen, so you are able to copy and share the text digitally.
+It uses Google's ML kit vision to recognize text in images.

 ## Colors